Join a student club or organization to gain valuable applied experience in communication.

-We are planning to maintain our level of engagement with students using a virtual format.
 Current students can join the ambassadors at Murrow Minutes and hang out and ask questions every week.
 We will also be producing Murrow Minutes Goes Virtual episodes to answer the most asked questions.

 We are an interview-based club meaning to be an ambassador you must be interviewed and accepted.
 New ambassador interviews happen in the spring.
 If a student is interested in becoming an ambassador, we encourage them to attend Murrow Minutes and any other ambassador events.

-Faculty Advisor: Dan Petek
+Faculty Advisor: Dan Petek (firstname.lastname@example.org)

 The National Student Advertising Competition (NSAC) is an integrated marketing communications plan for a national company.
 Washington State University students will compete with students from 148 colleges/universities nationwide.
 The Edward R. Murrow College of Communication team is selected based on a competitive application.

-Advisor: Ben Shors firstname.lastname@example.org
+Advisor: Ben Shors (email@example.com)